gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

 }
 ```

-Again, the `@key` directive specifies a base selection set for the merged type, and the `@merge(keyField: "upc")` directive marks a merger array query&mdash;specifying that a `upc` field should be picked from each original object for the query argument array.
+Again, the `@merge(keyField: "upc")` directive marks a merger array query, and specifies that the `upc` field acts as a selectionSet to be fetched with each original object and picked into the query argument array.
+The `keyArg` argument specifies which query argument receives the array of keys, and `additionalArgs` specifies static values to provide for other arguments.

 ### Object keys